algorand-coding-challenges/python-challenge-1/projects/challenge/README.md

 1. Open the cloned repository with the code editor of your choosing.
 2. Open workspace mode by clicking `open workspace` inside of `python-challenge-1.code-workspace` file at the root level.
+3. Go inside of the `challenge` folder.
-3. Setup Dev environment using AlgoKit.
-Run the below .
+4. To setup your dev environment using AlgoKit, run the below command:
 ```bash
 algokit project bootstrap all #algokit bootstrap all is being deprecated.
 Use this command from now on.
 ```
 This command will install all dependecies and also generate a `.env` file for you.
-4. Activate Python virtual environment by running:
+5. Activate Python virtual environment by running:
 ```bash
 poetry shell
 ```